ryo33/narrative/README.md

 An immensely simple library for story-driven development

-## Status
+## !!!!
+NOT RELEASED YET !!!!

 WIP to the first release.
+Published to crates.io for reserve the name.

 ## Overview